Persecution of pagans in the late Roman Empire: Restoration of paganism by Julian (361–363)

 Julian, who had been a co-emperor since 355, ruled solely for 18 months from 361 to 363.
 He was a nephew of Constantine and received Christian training.
 After childhood, Julian was educated by Hellenists and became attracted to the teachings of neoplatonists and the old religions.
-He blamed Constantius for the assassination of Julian's father, brother and other family members, which he personally witnessed being killed by the palace guards.
+He blamed Constantius for the assassination of Julian's father, brother and other family members, whom he personally witnessed being killed by the palace guards.
 As a result, he developed an antipathy to Christianity which only deepened when Constantius executed Julian's only remaining brother in 354.
 Julian's religious beliefs were syncretic and he was initiated into at least three mystery religions, but his religious open-mindedness did not extend to Christianity.

 Julian lifted the ban on sacrifices, restored and reopened temples, and dismantled the privileged status of the Christians, giving generous tax remissions to the cities he favored and disfavor to those who remained Christian.
 He allowed religious freedom and spoke against overt compulsion, but there was little other option open to him.
 By the time Julian came to rule, the empire had been ruled by Christian emperors for two generations and the people had adapted.

-Bradbury writes that Julian was not averse to a more subtle form of compulsion, and in 362, Julian promulgated a law that, in effect, forbid Christians from being teachers.
+Bradbury writes that Julian was not averse to a more subtle form of compulsion, and in 362, Julian promulgated a law that, in effect, forbade Christians from being teachers.
 Julian wrote that "right learning" was essential to pagan reform, and that such learning belonged only to those who showed 'piety toward the old gods'.
 In a letter written by Julian that still exists, he says: "Let [the Christians] keep to Matthew and Luke".
 Christians saw this as a threat that barred them from a professional career many of them already held.

 On his trip through Asia Minor to Antioch to assemble an army and resume war against Persia, he found the cities falling short of pagan revival.
 His reforms were met by Christian resistance and civic inertia.
 Provincial priests were replaced with Julian's sympathetic associates, but after passing through Galatia and seeing the strength of the church and its charitable institutions, he wrote to the high priest of the province that all the new priests were to "follow a thoroughgoing programme of personal moral example and public institutions to outdo the Christians at their own game... for it is disgraceful that none of the Jews is a beggar and the impious Galilaeans provide support for our people as well as theirs".
+Julian's training in Christianity influenced his ideas concerning the revival and organisation of the old religion, shaping it into a more coherent body of doctrine, ritual and liturgy with a hierarchy under the supervision of the emperor.
+Julian organised elaborate rituals and attempted to set forth a clarified philosophy of Neo-Platonism that might unite all pagans.